 Paul Lee Wiley, age 80, passed away peacefully on Friday, May 20, 2022.
 Lee was born in Sisseton, South Dakota to Paul Noble and Jean Muriel Wiley on January 27, 1942.

-When Lee was two years old and while his father was actively serving in the Navy, Lee and his mother moved from South Dakota to San Benito to join his grandparents.
-Lee grew up supporting the Greyhounds’ purple and gold, and he graduated from San Benito High School in 1960.
-After high school, Lee attended The University of Texas at Austin where he majored in Business Accounting and graduated in 1964 with his Business Administration degree.
+When Lee was 2 years old and while his father was actively serving in the Navy, Lee and his mother moved from South Dakota to San Benito to join his grandparents.
+Lee grew up supporting the Greyhounds’ purple and gold.
+He attended San Benito schools and graduated from San Benito High School in 1960 where he served as the student body President his senior year and an active DeMolay, achieving its highest honor of Chevalier.
+After high school, Lee attended The University of Texas at Austin where he majored in Accounting and graduated in 1964 with his Bachelor’s Degree in Business Administration.
 In 1965, he married the love of his life and “the best person he’s ever met,” Drenda Anne Johnson.
 Following his undergraduate graduation, Lee remained in Austin where he attended the University of Texas School of Law.
 Upon graduation in 1967, Lee accepted a position with Skelly Oil Company in Tulsa, Oklahoma where he served as one of the company’s tax attorneys.
 After a couple of years, Lee, Drenda, and their first born child returned to the Valley where he worked for Sternberg, Skaggs, and Koppel Law Firm in Harlingen.
 He and his first law partner, Jim Hale, eventually opened their own private practice where Lee mostly specialized in real estate and family law.
 Prior to branching out on his own with the Law Office of Paul Lee Wiley where his emphasis switched to bankruptcy law, he also worked for several years in partnership with Randy Fleuriet and many other local attorneys.
-Throughout his career, Lee was respected as a reliable and honorable man and attorney.
+Throughout his 40 year career, Lee was respected as a reliable and honorable man and attorney.

 Lee’s love for sports and athletics started at an early age.
 He loved sharing stories of listening to professional baseball games on the radio as a young boy in San Benito.
 His favorite all-time movies - which he watched countless times - were “The Natural” and “Field of Dreams”.
 The nostalgic movies would often prompt Lee to fondly reminisce, recount, and share other boyhood memories and connections with anyone who cared to listen.
 In addition to baseball, Lee was also passionate about the sport of basketball.
-He lettered for the San Benito Greyhounds in both baseball and basketball and was a standout in each sport.
-His 6-foot-3 frame on the pitching rubber was imposing to hitters and a barrier to opposing players on the basketball court.
-At the age of 12, Lee discovered his love of golf while playing with his dad and his father’s fellow CP&L co-workers at Tony Butler Golf Course.
+He was a four-year letterman in baseball and a three-year letterman in basketball for the San Benito Greyhounds, making all-district in baseball for three years and all-district in basketball for two years.
+His 6-foot-3 frame on the pitching rubber was imposing to hitters and a barrier to opposing players on the basketball court which helped him to be a standout in each sport.
+At the age of 14, Lee discovered his love of golf while playing with his dad and his father’s fellow CP&L co-workers at Tony Butler Golf Course at 7:00 a.m. on Saturday mornings.
 He was hooked from that initial introduction and played the game well throughout his life.
-Lee won the Rio Grande Valley Amateur Championship and the Life Begins at 40 Golf Tournament.
-Lee was a club champion at Harlingen Country Club as well as a club champion and senior club champion at Treasure Hills Country Club.
+Lee won the Rio Grande Valley Amateur Championship in 1981 and the Life Begins at 40 Golf Tournament in 2003.
+Lee was the 2005 McAllen Country Club Member-Guest Champion as well as a club champion and a senior club champion at both the Harlingen Country Club and Treasure Hills Country Club.

-Lee’s love for the game of golf and all the values it brings to life in general led him to found and help coordinate the junior golf program at Tony Butler Golf Course and eventually establish the South Texas Junior Golf Classic in 1982, which continues today, 40 years later.
+Lee’s love for the game of golf and all the values it brings to life in general led him to found and help coordinate the junior golf program at Tony Butler Golf Course from 1978 until 1983.
+The program had more than 100 participants, ranging in age from seven years old to high school.
+Lee eventually established the South Texas Junior Golf Classic in 1983, and served as its chair for 25 years.
+The tournament still continues today, nearly 40 years later.
 Lee ignited and fueled the passion for golf in many young boys and girls throughout the Valley and beyond.
 The number of kids who were inspired by Lee to move on to play both collegiate and professional golf is immeasurable.
 He would also take great pride in those that chose to love the game for a lifetime, as he did.

 Lee was extremely involved in youth sports throughout his life, as both a father and a grandfather.
-He coached his children’s baseball, basketball, and softball teams, and he was always available to help with scorekeeping, announcing, marking fields, conducting team practices, working concessions, or any other sport-related duties.
+He coached his children’s baseball, basketball, and softball teams, and served as the President of the National Bronco League.
+He was always available to help with scorekeeping, announcing, marking fields, conducting team practices, working concessions, or any other sport-related duties.
 Lee was always willing to help in any possible way as active participation in his children’s and grandchildren’s lives was of utmost importance to him.
 Lee was a tireless advocate for the youth of the Rio Grande Valley, as he was never satisfied with the local news coverage.
 He routinely called the local news outlets to make sure they were highlighting and spotlighting the successes of local athletes when they achieved local, statewide, and national recognition.
 As a lifelong Valley resident, he recognized the Rio Grande Valley as an underserved area, and he worked tirelessly to promote and ensure the youth received the support and recognition they were due.

-In addition to sports and athletics, academic excellence was always extremely important to Lee.
-He served as a School Board Member for the Harlingen Consolidated Independent School District, and he valued and consistently stressed the importance of education as a pathway to lifelong success and opportunity.
+In addition to sports and athletics, community involvement and academic excellence were always extremely important to Lee.
+He was involved in the Harlingen Rotary Club, and he served as President of the local United Way.
+Lee served on the Board of Directors of the Harlingen Country Club for six years, and he was on the Life Begins at 40 Board of Directors for many years, having served as one of its past Presidents.
+Lee also served as President for both Bonham Elementary School and Harlingen High School’s Parent-Teacher Associations.
+In addition, Lee served as a School Board Member for the Harlingen Consolidated Independent School District, and he valued and consistently stressed the importance of education as a pathway to lifelong success and opportunity.
 As a former member of the HCISD School Board, he was honored to have the privilege and opportunity to present high school diplomas to his two children and three granddaughters, who all attended Harlingen public schools.

 If you knew or met Lee, you knew you had a friend for life.
 It didn’t matter where you came from or what you did for a living, he treated you with respect without regard to status or title.
 Lee lived his life based on the principles of being honest, demonstrating fairness, and always working hard - impactful life lessons for us all.

 The Wileys would like to extend a special thank you to the nurses, caregivers, and staff of Greater Valley Hospice and the Windsor Atrium.
-The family is deeply appreciative of the care, dignity, and respect bestowed upon Lee - our husband, our Dad, our Papa - and his family members during the time he was under your charge.
+The family is deeply appreciative of the care, dignity, and respect bestowed upon Lee - our husband, our brother, our brother-in-law, our uncle, our Dad, our Papa - and his family members during the time he was under your charge.